-This mode begins when sufficient coins are accepted for a one- or two-player game.
-It ends when the 1 PLAYER START or 2 PLAYER START push-button is pressed.
+This mode begins when sufficient coins have been accepted for a one- or two-player game.
+It ends when the 1 PLAYER START or 2 PLAYER START pushbutton is pressed.

 Operators may choose one- or two-play minimums by selecting one of the option switch settings on the game PCB (see Figure 7, Game Option Settings).
-If you select the two-play minimum and a player inserts enough money for only one play, the message 2 GAME MINIMUM and CREDITS 1⁄2 stays on the screen until the required number of coins are inserted.
+If you have selected the two-play minimum and a player has inserted enough money for only one play, the message 2 GAME MINIMUM and CREDITS 1⁄2 will stay on the screen until the second coin has been inserted.